-Is UK Fresh Food Rationing the Tip of the ‘Iceberg’?Partner and Co-head of the European Retail Practice at Oliver Wyman
+Is UK Fresh Food Rationing the Tip of the ‘Iceberg’?Partner and Global Co-lead for the Retail Practice at Oliver Wyman

 It hit the news late last week: major supermarkets in the UK have introduced rationing on certain fresh vegetables.
 The BBC reports that Tesco is limiting shoppers to three iceberg lettuces, Morrisons supermarket to two, and in January, the Guardian newspaper reported a fall in the number of courgettes (zucchini) making it to the UK.